moia-oss/aws-cfg-generator/README.md

                                    except the source profile and generated config --use-role-name-in-profile=false   Append the role name to the profile name --role=STRING                      If set, then a profile with this role will be generated for every account in the organization, in addition to the roles that the user has permissions to assume
---ordered=true                     Saves the profiles according to alphabetical order, stage and uniqueness
+--ordered=true                     Saves the profiles according to alphabetical order, stage, and uniqueness
 ```

 Note: When using the `--role` flag we do not check to see if the user has permission to assume that role.
 This is useful